vforteli/dotnet-typescript-hub-generator/README.md

 export const SomeComponent = () => {
   const someHub = useSomeHubClient();

-  const handleSomethingHappened = useCallback((message: string | null) => {
+  // Wrap in callback to be able to remove handler in useEffect const handleSomethingHappened = useCallback((message: string | null) => {
     console.debug("hub: " + message);
   }, []);

-  useEffect(() => {
+  // Add handler for a callback.
+The handler must be removed explicitly or duplicates will be added on re-renders useEffect(() => {
     someHub.hub.addSomethingHappenedHandler(handleSomethingHappened);